“Keep in mind all our work is for the future. Let us spare not, nor look back, but go forward unlimited with all our powers.” – Fred Jones

 Private Equity – Hall Capital Partners is the private equity affiliate of Hall Capital.
 Hall Capital Partners has been the platform for the three investment funds that Hall Capital has independently launched since 2006: Hall Capital Partners Fund I, Hall Capital Partners Fund II, and Hall Capital Partners Fund III.
 Funds I and II have been investment vehicles for acquisitions of mid-sized companies in many industries.
 Fund III is a separately managed specialized fund focused on real estate.

 Real Estate – Hall Emery is the real estate affiliate of Hall Capital.
 This is the platform for Hall Capital’s growing real estate development pursuits and management of Hall Capital Partners Fund III.

 Automotive – The Fred Jones Companies is the automotive affiliate of Hall Capital.
 The Fred Jones Companies is the parent of Fred Jones Enterprises, the automotive parts distribution business founded in 1938.
 The Fred Jones Companies is also a platform for future acquisitions in the automotive industry.

 Oil & Gas – Hall Energy is the oil & gas affiliate of Hall Capital.

-Hall Capital also continues the long family tradition of philanthropy through the The Fred Jones Family Foundation and civic endeavors such as OKCFest™, an annual music festival in downtown Oklahoma City.
+Hall Capital also continues the long family tradition of philanthropy through the The Fred Jones Family Foundation and other civic endeavors.

 Though Hall Capital has grown far beyond its origins in a Ford dealership in Blackwell, Oklahoma, it is still driven by the same core values of hard work and bold vision.
 Led by the same family for a century, Hall Capital is positioned for continued success in its next 100 years.